furaxdev/happyclubwebdevworkshop/lessons/1B-introduction-to-javascript.md

  ![Language statictics 2020](./Stack_Overflow_Developer_Survey_2020-25.png)

-### **Salary of javascript developer:**
-According to indeed.com javascript programmers average salary is $110,673 per year or $47.49 per hr and RS 60,100-RS 1,02,000 per month in Nepal.

 **History and version of javascript:**
   In 1997, due to JavaScript’s rapid growth, it became clear that the language would need to be properly maintained and managed.
 Therefore, Netscape handed the job of creating a language specification to the European Computer Manufacturers Association (ECMA), a body founded with the goal of standardizing computing.
 The ECMA specifications were labeled ECMA-262 and ECMAScript languages included JavaScript, JScript, and ActionScript.